 - (1) Severance Pay, Bonus and Benefits Continuation amounts shown under the "Involuntary Termination Not for Cause" column reflects the terms of Mr. Rhodes' Agreement described above.
 Unvested stock options are those outstanding, unvested stock options which will vest immediately upon the option holder's death.
 Unvested stock awards are share options under the Executive Stock Purchase Plan, which vest upon involuntary termination not for cause, disability, death or normal retirement.
-Bonus is shown at actual bonus amount for the 2009 fiscal year; it would be prorated if the triggering event occurred other than on the last day of the fiscal year.
+Annual Incentive is shown at actual annual incentive amount for the 2011 fiscal year; it would be prorated if the triggering event occurred other than on the last day of the fiscal year.
 Disability Benefits are benefits under Company-paid individual long-term disability insurance policy.
-Life Insurance Benefits are benefits under a Company-paid life insurance policy. - (2) Severance Pay, Bonus and Benefits Continuation amounts shown under the "Involuntary Termination Not for Cause" column reflect payments to Mr. Giles and Mr. Shea under the Severance and Non-Compete Agreements described above.
-Bonus is shown at actual bonus amount for the 2009 fiscal year; it would be prorated if the triggering event occurred other than on the last day of the fiscal year.
+Life Insurance Benefits are benefits under a Company-paid life insurance policy. - (2) Severance Pay, Bonus and Benefits Continuation amounts shown under the "Involuntary Termination Not for Cause" column reflect payments to Mr. Giles and Mr. Roesel under the Severance and Non-Compete Agreements described above.
+Annual Incentive is shown at actual annual incentive amount for the 2011 fiscal year; it would be prorated if the triggering event occurred other than on the last day of the fiscal year.
 Benefits Continuation refers to medical, dental and vision benefits.
 Unvested stock options are those outstanding, unvested stock options which will vest immediately upon the option holder's death.
 Unvested stock awards are share options under the Executive Stock Purchase Plan, which vest upon involuntary termination not for cause, disability, death or normal retirement.
 Disability Benefits are benefits under Company-paid individual long-term disability insurance policy.
 Life Insurance Benefits are benefits under a Company-paid life insurance policy. - (3) Salary Continuation, Bonus and Benefits Continuation amounts shown under the "Involuntary Termination Not for Cause" column reflect payments to Mr. Goldsmith and Mr. Olsen under the terms of their respective Employment Agreements described above.
-Bonus is shown at actual bonus amount for the 2009 fiscal year; it would be prorated if the triggering event occurred other than on the last day of the fiscal year.
+Annual Incentive is shown at actual annual incentive amount for the 2011 fiscal year; it would be prorated if the triggering event occurred other than on the last day of the fiscal year.
 Upon disability, death or normal retirement, a prorated bonus is paid in accordance with Company policy.
 Benefits Continuation refers to medical, dental and vision benefits.
 Unvested stock options are those outstanding, unvested stock options which will vest immediately upon the option holder's death.
 Additionally, Messrs.
-Goldsmith's and Olsen's Employment Agreements provide that in the event of their termination by AutoZone without cause, stock options that would have vested during their "continuation period" (three years for Mr. Goldsmith and two years for Mr. Olsen) vest immediately upon their termination date.
-Unvested stock awards are share options under the Executive Stock Purchase Plan, which vest upon involuntary termination not for cause, disability, death or normal retirement.
+Goldsmith's and Olsen's Employment Agreements provides that in the event of their termination by AutoZone without cause, stock options that would have vested during their "continuation period" (three years for Mr. Goldsmith and one year for Mr. Olsen) vest immediately upon their termination date.
+Unvested stock awards are share options under the Executive Stock Purchase Plan which vest upon involuntary termination not for cause, disability, death or normal retirement.
+For Mr. Olsen, unvested stock awards also include unvested restricted stock awards, which vest upon involuntary termination not for cause, disability, or death.
 Disability Benefits are benefits under Company-paid individual long-term disability insurance policy.
 Life Insurance Benefits are benefits under a Company-paid life insurance policy.